circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 }

 ```
+Note:
-Note: Multiple rounds are maintained, and it is still under discussion if this is necessary.
+- TBD: Multiple rounds are currently maintained, and it is still under discussion if this is necessary.

 #### Input Events (APIs)
 The Consensus Executor receives events from the peer-to-peer layer and other external modules it interacts with.